Enhancement

 Fish Stocking

 In 2015, SVSFE received funds from the Hunter & Angler Preservation Fund of $4800 to purchase arctic char eggs destined for Glad Lake.
 The Whiteshell Hatchery partnered on this project by raising char for 2 years from egg stage to fingerlings.
-In 2017, SVSFE successfully stocked 22,250 arctic char into Glad Lake and an additional 5,000 into Snail Lake.
-This initiative provides a unique opportunity for resident and non-resident anglers in the Parkland Area.
+In 2017, SVSFE stocked 22,250 arctic char into Glad Lake and an additional 5,000 into Snail Lake.
+The Province has now incorporated char stocking into their management plan with char stocked every other year.
+This initiative will provide unique opportunities for resident and non-resident anglers in the Parkland Area.

 Sport Fish Introduction – SVSFE has been committed to lake exploration and creating new fisheries since initialization.
 SVSFE has a strong interest in creating unique fisheries to attract anglers to the area.
 Surveys are conducted to find suitable habitat/lakes for fish introduction.
-Current potential re/introductions include muskellunge in West Watjask Lake
+Most recent introductions include muskellunge in West Watjask Lake.
+With continued support from the Fish and Wildlife Enhancement Fund (FWEF), SVSFE was able to conduct research on this lake for several years which found the lake suitable for introductions.
+FWEF funds were also secured to purchase the muskellunge which were stocked in the spring of 2017 and fall of 2019.

 Assisting Provincial Trout & Walleye Fry Stocking – SVSFE understands the importance of efficient stocking practices.
 For this reason, SVSFE aids Fisheries Branch with stocking whenever possible.
 This includes planning and carrying out stocking activities throughout the year.
 Members help in “scatter stocking” of trout in deeper, protective waters and stocking walleye fry in suitable nursery habitat.